 - Check in with a friend electronically.

 - See if you can slow your breathing and bring down your heart rate by counting longer for forceful exhaling than for gentle inhaling.
 Some people use 4-7-8, and others prefer 5-2-5 to try slowing down their inhale-hold-exhale patterns.
 Use what feels best for you.

 Until tested and depending on where you are and where you have been, simply assume the patient (you? a family member?) has COVID-19.
 That means self-quarantine at home.
 No more visitors, a sign on the door, and the patient should not go out unless there is no chance of meeting anyone.
 Different areas have different standards for what it means to self-quarantine when there are other people in the household.
 If possible, you will want to err on the side of safety and try to get everything delivered for 2 weeks.
 Things may change, as in some areas the virus will become so common (endemic) that many people will have had it.
 There is no telling at what point various authorities will stop testing every potential infection, and it will differ from region to region.

 Now at the latest is time to think about Personal Protection Equipment (PPE).
 If you can get masks AND IF MASKS ARE NOT IN SHORT SUPPLY FOR DOCTORS AND NURSES WHERE YOU ARE, wear one outdoors.
 You are not supposed to be outdoors when you have symptoms, we know.
-But we mean even just when putting out the trash.
+But we mean even just when taking out the trash.
 If you have no mask, at least do something.
 Make your own using our mask-making template.
 Wrap a towel around your nose and mouth, breathe through a scarf, anything is better than nothing.
 Here are a few recommendations for PPE in the context of the COVID-19 pandemic, summarized and expanded on briefly below: